Autumn Christian

 Autumn Christian is an American horror and science fiction writer known for her book Girl Like a Bomb.

 Biography

 Christian self-published her debut novel The Crooked God Machine in 2011.
 She wrote the book between the ages of 19 and 21.
 Christian also self-published her 2013 novel We Are Wormwood.
 In 2019, her novel Girl Like a Bomb was published by Clash Books.

 Christian has two short story collections, A Gentle Hell (2012, Dark Continents Publishing) and Ecstatic Inferno (2015, Eraserhead Press).
 Christian has had short stories featured in the anthologies Eternal Frankenstein (2016), You, Human (2016), A Breath from the Sky: Unusual Stories of Possession (2017), and Broad Knowledge: 35 Women Up to No Good (2018).

 Christian was a writer on the game State of Decay 2.

 Christian is originally from Texas.
-She currently lives in San Diego, California.
+As of 2026, she lives in Kingfisher, Oklahoma.